dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 {{% notice "note" %}}
 If you are upgrading from v1.0, please make sure you follow the schema migration steps described in [this section]({{< relref "/migration/migrate-dgraph-1-1.md" >}}).
 {{% /notice %}}

+### Upgrade from v20.11.0 to v21.03.0 for Enterprise customers

+1. Use [binary backup]({{< relref "enterprise-features/binary-backups.md">}}) to export data from the old cluster
+2. Ensure it is successful
+3. [Shutdown Dgraph]({{< relref "#shut-down-database" >}}) and wait for all writes to complete
+4. Upgrade `dgraph` binary to `v21.03.0`
+5. [Restore]({{< relref "enterprise-features/binary-backups.md#restore-from-backup">}}) from the backups using the upgraded `dgraph` binary
+6. Start a new Dgraph cluster using the restored data directories
+7. Upgrade the CORS and persisted queries using the following command:
+    ```sh
+    dgraph upgrade  --from v20.11.0 --to v21.03.0 --user groot --password password --alpha-http http://localhost:8080 --acl --deleteOld
+    ```
+    This is required because previously CORS information was stored in `dgraph.cors` predicate which has now been moved to be a part of the GraphQL schema.
+Also, the format of persisted queries has changed.
+    Some of the internal deprecated predicates will be removed by this change.

+    You can use `--dry-run` option in `dgraph upgrade` command to see a dry run of what the upgrade command will do.

+{{% notice "note" %}}
+The above steps are valid for migration from a cluster in `v20.11` to a single-tenant cluster in `v21.03`, as backup and restore are cluster-wide operations and a single namespace cannot be restored.
+{{% /notice %}}

 ## Post Installation